ramnes/.emacs.d/README.md

 .emacs.d
 ========

-My Emacs 26+ (-nw) configuration, mainly for Python and Go programming.
+My Emacs (-nw) configuration, mainly for Python programming.
+I happen to tinker with other languages too.

-I also try to maintain a `emacs25` branch for outdated distributions.

 Dependencies
 -----------